 An intentional radiator antenna shall be designed to ensure that no antenna other than that furnished by the applicant can be used with the device.
 The use of a permanently attached antenna or of an antenna that uses a unique coupling to the intentional radiator shall be considered sufficient to comply with this requirement.

 CONCLUSION

-The Crewave CW-1100 complies with the requirement of §15.203.
-The antenna is a permanently attached omni-directional antenna.
+The Crewave CW-1100USB complies with the requirement of §15.203.
+The antenna is permanently attached.

-§15.247(a)(2) - Direct Sequence Bandwidth
+§ 15.247(a)(2) - Direct Sequence Bandwidth